wwwhy725/wwwhy725.github.io/_pages/about.md

   - /about.html
 ---

 Here is Hanyu Wang, and 王晗宇 in Chinese.
-I'm currently in the final year of my undergraduate study at the University of Science and Technology of China (USTC).
-I major in Computational Mathematics and my research interests lie in the intersection of mathematics and artificial intelligence(AI).
-To be specific, I have a strong passion for machine learning theory and deep learning.
-Additionally, I find optimization, statistics, and operations research to be highly intriguing.

-Currently, my research is centered on generative models, with a specific emphasis on diffusion models.
+I'm a first-year PhD student in Penn State University under supervision of Prof. [Jinghui Chen](https://jinghuichen.github.io/).
+Previously, I received my Bachelor of Science degree from the Department of Mathematics at University of Science and Technology of China(USTC) in June 2024.

 Contact
 =======